College Degree Faculty

 Catherine has more than nine years of leadership experience in retail sales.
 She has worked with national retailers such as dELiA*s, Old Navy, and Nordstrom.
 She was awarded the 4th Quarter All-Star award at Nordstrom in 2012.
-She has also worked in Human resources.
+She has also worked in Human Resources.
 Catherine has consistently focused on training others throughout her retail career.
-Specialties in Retail Managment; Marketing and Business Administration.
+Specialties in Retail Management; Marketing and Business Administration.

 John Lamutt, P.E., B.S., University of Colorado, cum laude

 A licensed engineer with extensive experience in all aspects of construction project management, John has been a company owner, land developer, and contractor.
 Projects have ranged from small subdivisions to multi-million dollar mass transit systems.
 Specialty in Cost Estimating.

 Gayle has broad experience in product development, manufacturing research, project management, risk-value chain analysis and organizational dynamics.
 She has worked as an independent consultant.
 Specialty in Project Management.

 John has more than 17 years of medical office management experience.
 Her areas of expertise include financial issues, marketing and personnel benefits associated with group practices.
 Specialties in Medical Office Management; Medical Terminology and Health Records Management.